The OFIS Trust

-Read the OFIS Trust Cover Letter 2020 from Glen Woolner, Chair of the OFIS TRUST Board and Past President of OFIS.
+Read the OFIS Trust Cover Letter 2021 from Glen Woolner, Chair of the OFIS TRUST Board.

 We invite you to make a generous contribution to the purpose of this trust (see Donation Form), or as a person interested in a career, or career improvement as a teacher or administrator in the independent school sector, to submit an application for financial assistance (see Scholarship and Bursary Application Form).
 We also hope that you will pass on the news of The OFIS Trust to other potential donors and beneficiaries to help grow this valuable program.